 - The discharge needs of patients and their discharge plan must be evaluated in a timely manner, included in the clinical record, and discussed with the patient or their representative.

 - All relevant information about the patient must be part of the discharge plan to avoid discharge and care delays.

-CMS also tracks potentially avoidable events for home health agencies under the Home Health Quality Reporting Program (QRP).
+The measures used for the CMS Home Health Quality Reporting Program (QRP) include potentially avoidable events for home health agencies.
 The QRP outcomes tracked and reported include hospital readmissions within 30 days of discharge into home health.
-Quality measures naturally can have a negative impact on the number of referrals home health agencies receive.

 Understanding the Risk Factors

 Hospitals have traditionally been the focal point when targeting readmissions, with emphasis on the quality of care and discharge planning.
 One of the most commonly encountered gaps in continuity of care is between the hospital and home health, Healthcare IT News notes.

 Problems can stem from communication lapses between the transferring provider and the receiving provider.
 Approximately 33% of home health agencies do not receive documentation from the hospital, and only 12% to 34% of the hospital discharge summaries actually get to the home health care team, according to Healthcare IT News.